skalthoff/Jellify/README.md

 - Run `npm run init` to initialize the project
   - This will install `npm` packages, install `bundler` and required gems, and installs CocoaPods
 - In the `ios` directory, run `fastlane match development --readonly` to fetch the development signing certificates
-  - You will need access to the *Jellify Signing* private repository
+  - *You will need access to the *Jellify Signing* private repository*

 ##### Running
 - Run `npm run start` to start the dev server
 - Open the `Jellify.xcodeworkspace` with Xcode, *not* the `Jellify.xcodeproject`
 - Run either on a device or in the simulator
+  - *You will need to wait for Xcode to finish it's "Indexing" step*

 ##### Building
 - To create a build, run `npm run fastlane:ios:build` to use fastlane to compile an `.ipa` for you